 If you’re wondering what is a blog and how it works, you’re in the right place.
 In this blog post, I’m going to cover some blogging basics and frequently asked questions people have about blogging.

-By the end of this blog post, you’ll hopefully have figured out what is a blog and whether you want to start a blog of your own.
+By the end of this blog post, you’ll hopefully have figured out what is a blog and whether you want to launch a blog of your own.

 What is a blog?

 According to the blog definition of Merrian-Webster, a blog is:

 A website that contains online personal reflections, comments, and often hyperlinks, videos, and photographs provided by the writer.